‘Things have never been so bad’ for England’s social care sector – Adass

 A ‘staggering’ number of older and disabled people are not getting the social care and support they need, a conference will hear.

-“Things have never been so bad” for England’s adult social care sector, a social services director will warn.
+“Things have never been so bad” for England’s adult social care sector, a social services director has warned.

 A “staggering” number of older and disabled people are not getting the social care and support they need, according to the Association of Directors of Adult Social Services (Adass).